viniciussoaresti/whativelearned/frontend/html.md

 ## SEO and Semantics:

 Writing a semantic HTML page can drastically improve SEO.
 Check [this](https://developer.mozilla.org/en-US/docs/Glossary/Semantics) link for further explanation, and [this](https://www.w3schools.com/TAgs/default.asp) one for the full elements reference.

+### SEO:

+Utilizing proper techniques to define the page content an help on the SEO, like always having an alt attribute defined within images, describing them in the best way possible.

 ### Semantics: